Skip to main content

 Execute the transaction:

-• For onramp: Create and sign a Bitcoin transaction to the provided address, or use the provided PSBT.
+• For BTC to X (onramp): Create and sign a Bitcoin transaction to the provided address, or use the provided PSBT.

-• For offramp or tokenSwap: Sign and broadcast the EVM transaction using the provided transaction data.
+• For X to BTC (offramp) or tokenSwap: Sign and broadcast the chain transaction using the provided transaction data.
+On EVM/Tron use the call fields (to, data, value); on Solana, decode the base64 unsigned VersionedTransaction, sign it, re-serialize, and broadcast.

 5